cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 # Next steps

 - Start {% url 'testing your app' testing-your-app %}.
-- Set up {% url 'intelligent code completion' intelligent-code-completion %} for Cypress commands and assertions.
+- Set up {% url 'intelligent code completion' IDE-integration#Intelligent-Code-Completion %} for Cypress commands and assertions.
 - Search Cypress's documentation to quickly find what you need.

 {% imgTag /img/guides/search-box.png "Use the search box to find relevant documentation" %}